 Best part?
 LEDs are energy efficient, consuming up to 90% less power than other lighting options.
 They last longer, too.
 That means less time replacing and more time enjoying.

 If your display campaign requires you to use a screen that isn’t traditionally flat, using LED is the way to go.

 As we said above, LED screens are most often used outdoors.
 If you’ve ever been to Times Square in New York, you’ve likely seen the rounded NASDAQ sign as you moved in and out of the heavily populated area.
 The iconic LED sign can’t be missed because it’s over seven stories tall.

 The NASDAQ sign is the same digital sign that receives worldwide media attention on New Year’s Eve because it’s the sign that offers the big ball drop.
 It’s capable of displaying full motion video, live events, and social media feeds.

 Because LED is flexible, it can adhere to any screen ratio or size, flexing around pillars or other unusual shapes.
-Having said that, if your signs are rounded or very large, LED would the route you would want to take.
+Having said that, if your signs are rounded or very large, LED would be the route you would want to take.

-We can find LED screens indoors at large shopping malls or airports.
+You can find LED screens indoors at large shopping malls or airports.
 A prime example can be found at the Dubai Airport in the United Arab Emirates.
 Dubbed the busiest airport in the world, the massive campus has chosen to adopt green technology to illuminate their new wayfinding LED signage.